sargeschultz11/M365-Apps-Deployment-Toolkit/README.md

 ## Product Detection

-The script includes a comprehensive `Test-OfficeInstalled` function that detects:
+The script includes a comprehensive `Test-ProductInstalled` function that detects:
 - Microsoft 365 Apps (various SKUs)
 - Office 2019, 2021, and 2024 products (Retail & Volume)
 - Visio (all editions)